danielharrell/open-eyes-lect-2017-18/Open.md

       philosophy of Kant, and not on our program's reading list.

+- Schopenhauer here offers a memorable description of what it means to be enclosed in openness.

 - This is a description of being enclosed in openness.
    - Mention eyes being opaque rather than transparent.
    - On this account, our eyes are not transparent, but